analog-garage/gitlab-math-util/README.md

-However, editing tools that are based all or in part on JavaScript may be able to handle math rendering the same way that GitLab does by using the [KaTeX][katex] JavaScript math rendering library, which supports both server-side and in-browser rendering of math.
+However, editing tools that are based all or in part on JavaScript may be able to handle math rendering the same way that GitLab does by using the [KaTeX](https://github.com/Khan/KaTeX) JavaScript math rendering library, which supports both server-side and in-browser rendering of math.
 There is an associated auto-rendering extension script that can search for unrendered math markup in a DOM and replace it with rendered versions.
 With a little extra bit of